-Assistant U.S. Trade Representative, South and Central Asia
+Assistant U.S. Trade Representative, Japan, Korea, and APEC

-Christopher Wilson serves as Assistant U.S. Trade Representative for South and Central Asia.
-In this position, which he has held since March 2019, Mr. Wilson oversees the development and implementation of U.S. trade policy with regard to 15 countries in the region.
-His responsibilities include management of the U.S.-India Trade Policy Forum (TPF) and its working groups, as well as coordination of activity under Trade and Investment Framework Agreements (TIFAs) with regional partners.
+Christopher Wilson serves as Assistant U.S. Trade Representative for Japan, Korea, and APEC.
+In this position, Mr. Wilson oversees the development and implementation of U.S. trade policy toward Japan and Korea and within the Asia-Pacific Economic Cooperation forum, comprised of 21 member economies.
+His responsibilities include management of the U.S.-Japan Partnership on Trade and the U.S.-Korea Free Trade Agreement (KORUS) and its working groups.

 Mr. Wilson served as a Foreign Service Officer with the U.S. Department of State, with assignments in Africa and Southeast Asia.
 His career also includes several years as a consultant on trade policy and international business issues.

 Mr. Wilson is a graduate of Georgetown University’s School of Foreign Service.